 With massive amounts of data now available to hotels, it’s safe to say that all future technologies will rely on data and integrations.
 The need for an independent system to collect and connect all existing data for hotels has become inevitable.
 Enter the data platform.
-But what are data platforms?
+But what is a data platform?
 And how do data platforms work?
 We’ll explain what a data platform is in simple, easy-to-understand terms.

 Let’s start with some context: Data analytics.
 Data intelligence.
 Harmonized data.
 Big data.
+Data architecture.
 We’ve all heard about the endless facets of data, but data is essentially worthless unless it is properly stored, intelligently related to the various parts, and made accessible to users and other systems.
 Yes, we can see and store the data, but if we don’t understand it, we’re missing out on a world of opportunities, and in turn, profits.
 Without the technology to bring all data together into one easily accessible location, data becomes this unmanageable monster.

 A data platform combines all of the data together from various data sets and acts as a centralized hub where it can be accessed for analysis and integrations.
 A hospitality data platform collects data from multiple systems (PMS, POS, Channel Manager, Website Analytics and much more), harmonizes it into usable and uniform structures, and provides managed APIs and applications to access the data.